How to Fix Quotas

 After you run the /usr/local/cpanel/scripts/initquotas

-script, confirm that the quota files exist in the root directory (/
+- The quota files exist in the root directory (

 |